 This repository contains the latest steam package for connecting to the Steam network from Valve.
 This package cannot be included in the main Fedora repository as it’s not free and is not shipped in source form.
 Since the Steam license allows package redistribution with a specific note for repacking in Linux distributions; the package is now available in RPMFusion.

-This package tries to comply as maximum to the Fedora Packaging Guidelines; this means the packages has debuginfo packages, default Fedora’s GCC compile time options (where possible) and standard locations for binaries, data and docs.
+This packages try to comply as maximum to the Fedora Packaging Guidelines; this means they have debuginfo packages, default Fedora’s GCC compile time options (where possible) and standard locations for binaries, data and docs.

-The package is 32 bit only, so also on 64 bit systems the package will be 32 bit based.
+The main Steam package is 32 bit only, so also on 64 bit systems the package will be 32 bit based.
+On the contrary, the

 Big Picture Mode

 To make “Big Picture” work in Fedora or CentOS/RHEL, enable this SELinux boolean as root:

 I often poke around with the client, check folder sizes in my home folder, etc. Running a

 du -hs * in my home folder to check how much space my Pictures or Music folder take it’s very fast.
 But since the Steam client is installed in a hidden subdirectory it’s not really clear how much space it does take, especially when it reached nearly 70% of my whole drive.

 To move the Steam installation (for example in your home folder), simply issue the following command:

 And launch the client again, it will adjust all the symlinks for folders, saves, etc. by itself.
 Even the desktop / system shortcuts for the games work because they launch Steam (which is in the path) with the appropriate Steam game ID.